tanogc/multiple_stressors_ghg/README.md

 * 2_multimodel_inference.R: R script to explore the effects and importance of stressors and hydrology on stream metabolism and GHG concentrations
 * 3_SEMs.R: R script to assess the scales at which stressors influence the local stream concentrations of CO2 and CH4
 * 4_scenarios.R: R script to generate the CO2-equivalent concentrations for different combinations of dissolved inorganic nitrogen concentrations an dissolved oxygen deficit.
-* dat.txt: data used in the models, including stressors, discharge, metabolic rates and concentrations and emissions of greenhouse gases
+* dat.txt: data used to produce the results presented in the study, including stressors, discharge, metabolic rates and concentrations and emissions of greenhouse gases

 ```